-Tomorrow is September 15, the day third quarter estimated taxes are due.
+Today is September 17, the day third quarter estimated taxes are due for 2018.
 If you’re anything like me when I first started freelancing you are either

 A) Not even sure what quarterly estimated taxes are or if you owe them